 Trading on the go

 Another way in which trading has been changed by the arrival of the Internet is the prevalence of mobile trading.
 Now, it’s possible to check the progress of a trade from anywhere – which is especially useful for day traders, for whom timing down to the minute can make a difference.
 This has had both good and bad effects, though: while it means that traders can open and close positions at a time that suits them, it has also meant that traders are perhaps increasingly tempted to monitor their trades at all hours of the day and even make impulsive decisions, simply because they can.
-As a result, it’s important for traders to make sure they use the benefit of mobile trading wisely and as part of a strategic, rational plan for when positions should be open and closed, rather than becoming addicted to making constant decisions.
+As a result, it’s important for traders to make sure they use the benefit of mobile trading wisely and as part of a strategic, rational plan for when positions should be open and closed, and continue to look for the best stocks to buy today or any other investment opportunities that might have been unavailable if it wasn’t for mobile trading, rather than becoming addicted to making constant decisions.

 Availability of information